amihaiemil/amihaiemil.github.io/_posts/2016-12-30-becoming-a-contributor.markdown

   we will never choose that over the power of JAXB for instance, but in most cases we will not need to use such frameworks.

+Also, keep in mind that the **master branch is read-only**.
+You should solve the ticket you are assigned on **a separate branch named after the ticket number** (e.g. ticket number 123 should be solved on a branch named 123).

-Also, keep in mind that **every PR will be reviewed by a code reviewer** and you will probably be asked to make adjustments to your solution.
+**Every PR will be reviewed by a code reviewer** and you will probably be asked to make adjustments to your solution.
 At first, it will be only me but in time, if we manage to build a solid team, others will have this role as well.